Benedikte Bjerre

 5

-More than a hundred baby penguins in balloon form take over the Kunsthal!
-Cute, packed together and aimlessly drifting with the slightest movement of air.
-When the Wind Blows brings together two works by Danish artist Benedikte Bjerre (1987): the installation The Birds (2017) and Getting Warmer (2026), made especially for the Kunsthal.
+More than a hundred helium-filled baby penguins will take over the Kunsthal!
+Cute, packed together, and aimless, they drift with the slightest movement of air.
+The exhibition When the wind blows brings together two works by Danish artist Benedikte Bjerre (1987): the penguin installation The Birds (2017) and Getting Warmer (2026), developed specially for the Kunsthal.
 Humour is her starting point; the undertone is more serious.

-Enter the exhibition to find themselves surrounded by a sea of identical helium balloons in the shape of baby penguins.
-They are mass-produced goods, party shop fare, the kind of object you buy, use and forget.
-The choice of the penguin is no coincidence: as an inhabitant of the polar regions, it is one of the most recognisable symbols of the consequences of climate change, partly driven by a system of endless production and consumption.
+Step into HAL 5 and find yourself in the middle of a sea of identical helium balloons in the shape of baby penguins.
+The installation The Birds consists of mass-produced objects, party shop ware; things you buy, use and forget.
+The choice of the penguin is no coincidence: for Bjerre, this inhabitant of the polar regions is one of the most recognisable symbols of climate change, driven by a system of endless production and consumption.

 Getting warmer

-For the Kunsthal, Bjerre created a wall text that runs around the entire space, with the alternating words HOT and COLD.
-They refer to the children's game in which someone searches for a hidden object guided by the words warmer or colder, but also to the logic of trends, politics and climate: what is hot today is cold tomorrow.
-Meanwhile, the climate itself is becoming increasingly unpredictable: no longer shifting in a steady rhythm of cold and warm, but erratic and irregular.
+For the Kunsthal, Bjerre created Getting Warmer, a text work that runs around the entire space, alternating the words HOT and COLD.
+They refer to the children's game in which someone searches for a hidden object guided by the words 'warmer' or 'colder', but also to the logic of trends, politics and climate: what is hot today is cold tomorrow.
+Meanwhile, the climate itself is becoming increasingly unpredictable; no longer a rhythmic alternation of cold and warm, but erratic and volatile.

 About the artist

 Benedikte Bjerre (1987, Copenhagen) works conceptually from sociological and social phenomena, with a practice focused on sculpture and installation.
-Her work moves at the intersection of popular culture, mass consumption and the Anthropocene.
-Bjerre has previously shown work at Frieze London, at palace enterprise in Copenhagen, and at institutions including Stedelijk Museum Amsterdam and MMK Frankfurt.
-From 2019 to 2023 she was professor at the Jutland Art Academy in Aarhus.
+Her work moves at the intersection of popular culture, mass consumption and the Anthropocene; the era in which human activity is profoundly transforming the earth.
+Bjerre has previously shown work at Frieze London, palace enterprise Copenhagen, Stedelijk Museum Amsterdam and MMK Frankfurt, among others.
+From 2019 to 2023 she was a professor at the Jutland Art Academy in Aarhus, Denmark.

 FriezeBenedikteBjerre_thebirds_stand_detail01_PhotoGabrieleAbbruzzese.jpg